etiennebert/forest_club/README.md

    - Merge with HILDA+ results to get sector-level deforestation intensities.

 3. **Prepare the HILDA+ and FAO data processed**
-   - Prepare the processeded data for the MRIO GLORIA
+   - Prepare the processed data for the MRIO GLORIA

-The differents steps of this stage are detailed in the document **README_DATA.md <-- Step 1**
+The various steps of this stage are detailed in the document **README_DATA.md <-- Step 1**

 ---